Phantom1003/obsidian-slide-note/README.md

 - automatic rerender when the pdf file has been modified

 ### Notice
-> Slide Note is still under development, and some of the usage may have incompatible modifications.
+> Slide Note is still under development, and some of the usages may have incompatible modifications.
 >
 > In addition, Slide Note will only be compatible with the latest non-internal version.